OuJiaPeng/DRL-portfolio-optimization/README.md

 💡 RL-Markowitz Portfolio Optimization
-This project compares two distinct portfolio optimization approaches: Markowitz Portfolio Optimization and Reinforcement Learning (RL) Portfolio Optimization using PPO.
+This project compares Markowitz and Reinforcement Learning based portfolio optimization.

+More details can be found in the "Project_slides.pdf"

 ✨ Features

-Classical Markowitz Optimization with Efficient Frontier and Sharpe Ratio Maximization
+Classical Markowitz Optimization; aimed to maximize Sharpe Ratio

-Deep Reinforcement Learning (PPO) Agent for Dynamic Portfolio Allocation
+Deep Reinforcement Learning (PPO) Agent for Dynamic Portfolio Allocation, reward is Sharpe based

 Performance Comparison between Naive, Markowitz, and RL Portfolios